PowerShell/DscResource.Tests/README.md

   to make it easier to mock the helper functions inside the TestHelper.psm1 module when testing AppVeyor.psm1.
 * Changed Get-PSModulePathItem to trim end back slash ([issue #217](https://github.com/PowerShell/DscResource.Tests/issues/217))
+* Updated to support running unit tests on PowerShell Core:
+  * Updated helper function Test-FileHasByteOrderMark to use `AsByteStream`.
+  * Install-PackageProvider will only run if `Find-PackageProvider -Name 'Nuget'` returns a package.
+Currently it is not found on the AppVeyor build worker for PowerShell Core.
+  * Adding tests to AppVeyor test pane is done by using the RestAPI because the cmdlet Add-AppveyorTest is not supported on PowerShell Core yet.
+  * All Push-AppveyorArtifact has been changed to use the helper function Push-TestArtifact instead.
+  * The helper function Push-TestArtifact uses 'appveyor.exe' to upload artifacts because the cmdlet Push-AppveyorArtifact is not supported on PowerShell Core.

 ### 0.2.0.0